Optimal Dynamical Frames: Preliminaries

-The {\em Hardy space with multiplicity} $\alpha=\dim(\KK)$, denoted by $H^2_\KK$, is the closed subspace of $L^2(\T,\KK)$ of functions whose negative Fourier coefficients are zero.
-This is, the $L^2(\T,\KK)$ subspace spanned by $\{e_i\rchi^n\}_{i\in I,n\geqslant0}$.
+The {\em Hardy space} denoted by $H^2_\KK$, is the closed subspace of $L^2(\T,\KK)$ of functions whose negative Fourier coefficients are zero.
+That is, the subspace of $L^2(\T,\KK)$ spanned by $\{e_i\rchi^n\}_{i\in I,n\geqslant0}$.
+The multiplicity of $H^2_{\KK}$ is the $\dim(\KK)$.
 Observe that the Hilbert space $\KK$ is identified with the subspace of $H^2_{\KK}$ consisting of constant functions.
-Alternatively, functions in $H^2_\KK$ can be seen as the radial limit of vector-analytic functions in $\D$ such that its power series coefficients are square-summable.
-This is, if $f\in H^2_\KK$ then its expansion
+Alternatively, functions in $H^2_\KK$ can be seen as the radial limit of vector-analytic functions in $\D$ such that their power series coefficients are square-summable.
+That is, if $f\in H^2_\KK$ then its expansion